 The liability component of the Debenture was valued using the effective interest method, based on an estimated effective interest rate of 23%.
 The difference between the \$2,500,000 principal amount of the Debentures and the discounted fair value of the liability component was recognized as the equity portion of the Debenture on the date of grant.
 No fair value measurement is required as liability component is measured at amortized cost after initial recognition.
-The fair value of the equity component as of December 31, 2023 is \$859,934, which is net of deferred tax recovery of \$255,788.
-Accretion and Interest of \$307,703 on the debentures are included in the consolidated Statements of Loss and Comprehensive Loss.
+The fair value of the equity component as of issuance was \$859,934, which is net of deferred tax recovery of \$255,788.
 On March 29, 2023, the Company settled \$153,409 of interest by issuing 639,203 common shares at a deemed unit price of \$0.24 (Note 7).
-During the year ended December 31, 2023, the Convertible Debenture was amended as follows: 1) interest will be amended from 6% per annum to nil (zero) from January 1, 2023 to maturity (June 11, 2026); 2) the Company's conversion rights will be limited to allow conversion, at the originally stated conversion rate of \$0.40 per common share, for any or all, of the outstanding debentures at maturity; 3) the Company will grant the holder the ability to convert at any time, any or all, of their debentures at the originally stated conversion rate of \$0.40 per common share and 4) security will be amended from unsecured to secured, and will rank in a second secured position behind the already secured \$2.75 million 5 year secured debenutre, issued on April 25, 2022.
-A gain of \$200,990 was recorded.
+During the year ended December 31, 2023, the Convertible Debenture was amended as follows: 1) interest will be amended from 6% per annum to nil (zero) from January 1, 2023 to maturity (June 11, 2026); 2) the Company's conversion rights will be limited to allow conversion, at the originally stated conversion rate of \$0.40 per common share, for any or all, of the outstanding debentures at maturity; 3) the Company will grant the holder the ability to convert at any time, any or all, of their debentures at the originally stated conversion rate of \$0.40 per common share and 4) security will be amended from unsecured to secured, and will rank in a second secured position behind the already secured \$2.75 million 5 year secured debenture, issued on April 25, 2022.
+A gain of \$200,990 was recorded during the year ended December 31, 2023.
 There was no change in the classification of the convertible debt.
-No embedded and no fair value has been recalculated as of December 31, 2023.
+No embedded and no fair value has been recalculated as of December 31, 2024.
+During the year ended December 31, 2024, the Company incurred \$375,104 (year ended December 31, 2023 - \$307,703) of accretion expense, included in the consolidated Statements of Loss and Comprehensive Loss.